Volunteering Step-by-Step

 conditions at the time of your recruitment.

-the Jewish Agency, the Ministry of Interior for your visa, the IDF Recruitment
+such as the Jewish Agency, the Ministry of Interior

-Bureau (Lishkat Gius) for the IDF medical and the status "Lone Soldier".
+and the status "Lone Soldier".

 Get from the MoD a confirmation for